 Skyscanner works like this.
 Plug in your current location, your destination, and your desired dates, and the app quickly scours the Internet for the cheapest airlines.

 I know what you’re thinking: “Has this girl never heard of Kayak?”

 Of course I have, and Kayak’s dope.
 I just end up using Skyscanner more because it’s the most flexible in terms of putting in a general date instead of a specific one.
 Most airline aggregators don’t handle “I want to go in July-ish“ very well, but that’s Skyscanner’s specialty.

 You can just click “cheapest month” if you know you want to go to, say, Thailand sometime next year but you don’t care when, as long as it’s cheap, and it can suggest flights for ya.

 Skyscanner and Kayak also have this really cool thing called price alerts.

-Say you’re going from California to Montreal in August for Julia’s wedding (her husband’s Canadian, I just decided) but you want to book the absolute cheapest flight.
-Go into Skyscanner and search for a flight out of whichever airport is closest to you (you can also just type in your city if the airport isn’t important.
-Airport-ant?
-Sorry too easy) and into Montreal around the weekend of the wedding.
+Go into Skyscanner and search for a flight out of whichever airport is closest to you.
+You can also select “all nearby airports.”
+Select your destination.
 Then click “set price alert.”
 Whenever that price rises or falls, Skyscanner will let you know immediately via email or Facebook Messenger.
 If the flight suddenly drops by $40, get on it.

 6. Save money on accommodation with Airbnb referrals

 Got a friend who hasn’t used Airbnb before?
 Send them your referral code.
+You can find this by clicking on “account” and then “invite friends.”
 Not only will they get some money off their first stay at an Airbnb, but you’ll get some credit to use, too.
 Money off accommodation for everyone!
 It’s a win-win!